adfresca/sdk-unity/README.eng.md

 ### Android

 For Android, we have already done with most of installation from package file.
-Just modify your AndroidManifest.xml as below
+You just need to modify AndroidManifest.xml as below

 #### Modify AndroidManifest.xml